Public Events

 To celebrate, a series of lunar-themed events will be taking place throughout March and April.
 Click here to read more and book your tickets, free of charge!

-CAS will have a stand at the family day on 4th April 2026; details are being finalised and will follow shortly.
+CAS will have a stand at the family day on 4th April 2026; be sure to book your tickets to avoid disappointment!!

 Stars and their Consolations